-Located in the Southern Adirondack Region, the Mulleyville and Sacandaga Snowmobile Clubs have been maintaining and grooming snowmobile trails there since their inception in the early 90’s.
-The two clubs maintain approximately 70 miles of funded and unfunded trails of the Kayaderosseras Mountain Range, including The Great Sacandaga Lake at the base of the mountain to Lake Desolation up near its top.
+In 2020, two renowned clubs in the Northwestern part of Saratoga County - Mulleyville and Sacandaga Snowmobile Clubs - merged to create the Saratoga Snowmobile Association.
+Both clubs have a rich history of maintaining and grooming snowmobile trails in the Southern Adirondack Region since the early 1990s.
+Today, the combined entity boasts approximately 70 miles of funded and unfunded trails on the Kayaderosseras Mountain Range, stretching from The Great Sacandaga Lake to Lake Desolation.